ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ### The Galil reports being at home when it is at a limit, not at the limit switch

 Ensure the limit_as_home flag is correctly set, see [here](Galil#configure-galil-crate-1)

+### The axis will not move, a message gets put in the log of "Begin not valid with motor off"

+There is a Galil specific PV called `MTRXXXX_AUTOONOFF_CMD` which controls whether an axis automatically powers up when given a move.
+The default setting is Off, it should be set to On.

+### The axis will not move away from a limit, a message gets put in the log of "move failed, wlp active" or "Wrong limit protect stop motor"

+There is a Galil specific PV called `MTRXXXX_WLP_CMD` which controls whether an axis treats both limits as high and low.
+The default setting is On, it should be set to Off.